Node.js Performance Monitoring: A Beginners Guide

 associated with resource fetches and computes the duration.
 This duration is

-then recorded using fetchDurationHistogram.observe()
+then recorded using fetchDurationHistogram.observe().

 Additionally, the code records the time taken for modifying rows and rendering

-operations with the modifyRowsHistogram.observe()
+operations with the modifyRowsHistogram.observe() and

-renderHistogram.observe()
+renderHistogram.observe() methods,

 After saving your changes, open your browser and visit the

-endpoint.
+http://localhost:3000/metrics endpoint.
 You'll see that additional histograms

 and a counter have been included:

-endpoint now includes histograms tracking durations for fetch API
+The /metrics endpoint now includes histograms tracking durations for fetch API

 requests, row modifications, and rendering, alongside a counter for total fetch